dewan-ahmed/appsody-quarkus-tutorial/README.md

 ## Taking care of the pre-requisites

 These steps are executed on linux(Ubuntu 18.04) but you can follow similar steps for Windows/Mac.
-If stuck, please reach out to author [Dewan Ahmed](dewan.ishtiaque@hotmail.com).
+If stuck, please reach out to author [Dewan Ahmed].

 ### Installing Java